When Yankee Doodle Learns to "Parlez Vous Français"

-The lyrics and cover art are in the public domain.
+The song, lyrics and cover art are in the public domain.

 Composition

 The song was published in 1917 by A.J.
 Stasny Music Co. in New York City.
 It features music by Ed Nelson and words by Will Hart.

 Performances and commercial success

 Anna Chandler, Julia Dika, and Lew Seymour performed the song and were highlighted on sheet music variants.

 It was recorded by Arthur Fields.

 The song appeared in the 1948 movie When My Baby Smiles at Me.